peterkhe1999/CheatSheet/OSCP/README.md

 Unless we want to gain RCE, PtH does not need to create a Windows service for any other usage, such as accessing an SMB share.

 Similar to PsExec, this technique requires an SMB connection through the firewall (commonly port **445**) and the Windows **File and Printer Sharing** feature to be enabled.

-This technique also requires the admin share called **ADMIN$** to be available and local administrative rights.
+This technique also requires the admin share called **ADMIN$** to be available and **local administrative rights**.

-This method works for Active Directory **domain accounts** (need to be part of the **Administrators local group**) and the built-in local **administrator** account.
+This method works for AD **domain accounts** (need to be part of the **Administrators local group**) and the built-in local **administrator** account.
 However, due to the 2014 security update, this technique can not be used to authenticate as any other local admin account.

 ```bash
 impacket-wmiexec -hashes :2892D26CDF84D7A70E2EB3B9F05C425E Administrator@192.168.50.73